As I sit and write this, July 1989 is 30 years ago and yet it doesn’t seem 5 minutes ago to me.

 Unfortunately Big Centre didn’t last as long as Beacon, but from the moment I joined them on their very first day of production I decided to make the most of everything.
 I found myself following exactly the same sort of path as I when I was a teenager at Beacon, getting involved with as much as I could, soaking up as much knowledge as possible, and generally just living the dream!
 OK, so a lot of the home grown stuff may not always have been quite as slick and professional looking as you might expect from ‘the big boys’ but considering what we had available to us, then I still say we achieved so much, and a lot of it was bloody good too!
 We cared.

 Its interesting hearing people aspiring to work in the media these days.
 They often think they should be working on ‘big’ things straight away, or they’re to be found criticizing, and “If I were you, I’d do it like this…”.
 However, tellingly, when you actually offer a chance, then those words are empty.
-Quite simply you simply must work up towards the big things – I did – it’ll never be handed on a plate.
+Quite simply you must work up towards the big things – I did – it’ll never be handed to you on a plate.
 And you can only really know, when you’ve been there.
 Remember, its never just what you see on the screen… Staying power and commitment are essential.

 Big Centre had a wonderful management team all the way up to the top, and happily I’m still in touch with most of them.
 Once again, everyone simply mucked in and the team got the job done!